siavooshpayandehazad/SoCDep2/README.txt

     - going 3D

-    - Simulated annealing and Genetics Algorithm for Mapping
+    - Genetics Algorithm for Mapping

+    - Add logarithmic and Boltzmann cooling for SA

     - Support for adaptive routing! but have to solve some scheduling issues... have no idea how to schedule on multiple paths... should be stochastic...